Monday, August 11, 2008

 3. Roll mixture into quarter size balls and place on wax paper covered cookie sheet.
 (Should make 45-50)

-4. Melt chocolate in the microwave per directions on package.
+4. Melt candy coating in the microwave per directions on package.
 (30 sec intervals, stirring in between.)

 5. Dip the tip of your lollipop stick in a little of the melted candy coating and insert into the cake balls.
 (Insert a little less than halfway.)